 Entrepreneurship as a design journey

-This is a new line of research into entrepreneurship as an artificial phenomenon.
-The paper below scopes a design science of entrepreneurship, focused on the enactment of entrepreneurial purpose.
+This is a new line of research into entrepreneurship as an artificial phenomenon, with its outcomes as designed at the interface of human purpose and external constraints.
+The papers below scope a design science of entrepreneurship, focused on the enactment of entrepreneurial purpose.

 The paper McMullen and Dimov (2013) explores the unfolding and unpredictability of the entrepreneurial journey, the paper below looks at the thorny questions that arise from studying entrepreneurship as a process.